Is There a Moral Obligation to Obey God?

 Abstract

 A widespread view among theists is that there is a moral obligation to obey God’s commands.
 In this paper, four arguments for this view are considered: the argument from beneficence; the argument from property rights; the argument from justice; and the argument from omnipotence and moral perfection.
 It is argued that none of these arguments succeeds in showing that there is a moral obligation to obey God’s commands.
-The paper concludes with the suggestion that there might be, nevertheless, weighty and specifically religious reasons to obey God.
+The paper concludes with the suggestion that there might be, nevertheless, weighty and specifically religious (as distinct from moral) reasons to obey God.

 Links